Autodesk/maya-usd/doc/codingGuidelines.md

 * If existing code is being refactored or moved within the repo then the original copyright lines should be maintained.
 You should only append a new copyright line if significant new changes are added.
 For example, if some utility code is being moved from a plugin into a common area, and the work involved is only minor name changes or include path updates, then the original copyright should be maintained.
 In this case, there is no requirement to add a new copyright for the person that handled the refactoring.

 ### #pragma once vs include guard
 Do not use `#pragma once` to avoid files being `#include’d` multiple times (which can cause duplication of definitions & compilation errors).
 While it's widely supported, it's a non-standard and non-portable extension.
-In some cases using `#pragme once` may include two copies of the same file when they are accessible via multiple different paths.
+In some cases using `#pragma once` may include two copies of the same file when they are accessible via multiple different paths.

 All code should use include guards instead `#pragma once`.
 For example:
 ```cpp